US Wants To Work With Russia To Get Parties In Libya To Negotiating Table - Pompeo - UrduPoint

 The United States wants to work with Russia to get the parties to the conflict in Libya to the negotiating table, US Secretary of State Mike Pompeo said during a press conference on Wednesday

 "We want to work with the Russians to get to the negotiating table, have a series of conversations that ultimately lead to a disposition that creates what the United Nations has been trying to do for an awfully long time.
-Foreign Minister [Sergey] Lavrov told me directly yesterday that he's prepared to be part of it, to continue it."
+Foreign Minister [Sergey] Lavrov told me directly yesterday that he's prepared to be part of it, to continue it," Pompeo said.

+Pompeo said he reminded Lavrov about the UN arms embargo on Libya when asked about the issue of a US drone reportedly downed in Libya last month by alleged Russian-made air defenses.

+"I will leave to the Department of Defense to talk about this specific issue," Pompeo added.